lazerblasters/lnl-web3-wallet-basics/README.md

 ## Description

 This project is a super simple demo of how to sign/validate messages & send Ether by leveraging an installed crypto wallet browser extension.
-Originally it was used for a lnl demo but you can also refernce it for an example of how to get a gateway to Ethereum set up and run operations over it.
+Originally it was used for a lnl demo but you can also refer to it for an example of how to get a gateway to Ethereum set up and run operations over it.

 There are 3 simple forms.
 Each is its own self contained component.
 Nothin fancy.
 1. SignMessage: Triggers giving user permission to access the wallet and then accepts a message and asks the wallet to sign it.
 This will trigger a UI where the user will be asked to sign the message.